 - Peaches for a peach salsa

-Salsa Fresca is often served as a topping for breakfast foods, enchiladas, tacos, nachos and more.
+Salsa Fresca is often served as a topping for Mexican food, from breakfast to enchiladas, tacos, nachos, and more.
 It is so versatile!
-It’s also perfect as an appetizer with chips.
+It’s also perfect as an appetizer with tortilla chips.
 We love pico with:

 Authentic Pico de Gallo